October 21, 2025

 What to Wear in Paris – All Seasons

 I go to Paris a couple of times or more per year, and I have seen what to wear in Paris and how locals dress evolve over the years.
 A decade ago, French fashion was much more monochromatic - black and neutral colors mostly, which is easy to pack.
 While you can still wear mostly black and no one will bat an eye, Parisians now have a much broader set of rules when it comes to what to wear in Paris.
-When I’m assembling my Paris packing list, I don’t hesitate to take more colorful items, especially accents of red, as well as more bold pieces.
+When I’m assembling my Paris packing list, I don’t hesitate to take a few pops of color, especially accents of red, as well as more bold pieces.
 It spices up my trip and gets me excited to walk the streets as a fellow Parisienne.

 Before all of my trips, I try on my outfits so I don’t overpack and can fit everything into a carryon suitcase.
-I’ve realized as I travel solo to Paris or to Europe in general how important it is to be able to easily carry my suitcase, as I often take a train and do not have a porter following me to carry my bags.
-It’s all on me, and I want to make sure all of my outfits count, and that I can mix and match what I take with me.
+I’ve realized as I travel solo to Paris or to Europe in general how important it is to be able to easily carry my suitcase, as I am the one carrying it or dragging it down the uneven streets in Paris, dodging poop and puddles as I go.
+Reducing the cargo simply makes for an easier trip to my favorite city.
+Now, let's see how French women dress.

 What to Wear in Paris

-Many people get intimidated by Parisian style if they have never been there.
+Many people get intimidated by Parisian style if they have never been.
 So much emphasis is placed on looking your best and dressing to the nines.
 The city has a much more sophisticated dress code than many cities in the United States, but you don’t have to wear stilettos to blend in.
+In fact, you'd look totally out of place.
 Don’t ruin your trip to Paris by taking only uncomfortable shoes and clothing.
 It’s unnecessary - no one is looking that hard at you.
 On the contrary, if you show up in flip flops you will stick out like a sore thumb, so don’t do that either.
-There is a very happy medium, and I am excited to share what I pack for Paris when I go, and share my Paris outfit ideas with you.
-While I don’t look exactly Parisian, I fit in quite well according to my Parisian friends, and that is perfect for me.
+There is a very happy medium to achieve the right look while wandering the streets of Paris, and I am excited to share what I pack when I go, and share my Paris outfit ideas with you.
+While I don’t look exactly Parisian, I fit in quite well overall, and that is my goal.

 Winterized in Paris